aeria-org/aeria/README.md

 ## Introduction

-Aeria is a **backend framework** tuned for the enterprise.
+Aeria is a **backend framework** written in <10k lines of code.
 It features everything needed to build **secure** and **auditable** environments: routing, model definition, runtime validation, rate limiting, et cetera.
-It also tries to combine the richness of features that will ensure a fast-paced development with a elegant and minimalist coding style that will bring joy to work time.
+It also tries to combine the richness of features that will ensure a fast-paced development with a elegant and minimalist coding style.

 ## Features